microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 ### <a name="_Toc395793804"/>Setup the ContentServer Computer

-* Setup the machine with Microsoft Windows Server 2012R2.
+* Setup the machine with Microsoft Windows Server 2012R2 (or above version).
 Create an account with name “administrator” and password “Password01!”

 *  Join domain “contoso.com”.